Scalable Long-Term Beamforming for Massive Multi-User MIMO: Proposed Solution

 \subsection{Estimation of the Spatial Covariance Matrices}

 The key to estimating the spatial covariance matrix $\bs{Q}_j$ in \eqref{eq:Qjdef} is that the matrix is generally low rank since there are typically a limited number of dominant paths.
 We can thus estimate the matrix with a limited number of measurements.
-For the 5G uplink, the measurements can be made from a signal such as the \ac{SRS} {\cite{ghosh20195g}}, We assume each UE sends $N_{\subsf SRS}$ signals in a period of $T_{\subsf LT}$, which we will call the \emph{long-term estimation period}.
+For the 5G uplink, the measurements can be made from a signal such as the \ac{SRS}.
+We assume each \ac{UE} sends $N_{\subsf SRS}$ signals in a period of $T_{\subsf LT}$, which we will call the \emph{long-term estimation period}.
 Each \ac{SRS} measurement is generally narrowband, and the base station estimates the channel in that measurement by correlating it with the transmitted signal.
-Let $\wh{\bs{H}}_i$ be the $N_{\subsf rx} \times N_{\subsf SRS}$ matrix of channel estimates on the $N_{\subsf SRS}$ measurements in the measurement period for UE $i$.
+Specifically, the channel estimate for the $m$-th \ac{SRS} measurement is obtained by correlating the received signal $\bs{y}[m]$ with the known pilot sequence $\bs{x}^{\subsf SRS}_i[m]$ from \ac{UE} $i$.
+The base station collects these scalar or vector measurements across the designated subcarriers into the $N_{\subsf rx} \times N_{\subsf SRS}$ matrix $\wh{\bs{H}}_i$.
 We can then estimate the spatial covariance \eqref{eq:Qjdef} with:

 which represents a simple raw estimate of the spatial covariance matrix for user $j$.